RSCPlus/rscplus/README.md

 *RuneScape Classic is made and owned by Jagex Ltd. and this project is not in any way affiliated with them.*

-*NOTE: There is no gaurantee this client will not get you banned, use at your own risk.*
+*There is no gaurantee this client mod will not get you banned, use at your own risk.*

+*The code is licensed under GPLv3 in hopes of protecting people from malicious modifications.*

 ## Features
 - Game resolution changing (not 100% complete, but playable)
-- NPC Dialogue options with 1-9 on keyboard (like rs3/osrs)
+- NPC Dialogue options with 1-9 on keyboard
 - Roof hiding
 - Option to always show combat style menu, and persistent combat style setting
 - XP Drops